Pupil Premium Policy

 - We use research (such as that completed by the Education Endowment Foundation) to support us in determining the strategies that will be most effective

 We will ensure that:

-ALL teaching staff and support staff are involved in the analysis of data and identification of pupils
+- ALL teaching staff and support staff are involved in the analysis of data and identification of pupils

 - ALL pupil premium children benefit from the funding, not just those who are underperforming

 Improving Day to Day Teaching

 We will continue to ensure that all children across the school receive good teaching, with increasing percentages of outstanding teaching achieved by using our leaders to:

 - Ensure consistent implementation of the non-negotiables, e.g. marking